salesforce/pomgen/example/README.md

 ## Processing generated pom.xml files

 pomgen generates pom.xml files, based on whether a library needs to be released or not.
 The final step is to run the Maven command line for each generated pom, and to do something with it.
 There is a [wrapper script](../maven/maven.sh) that does this.
-This script requires:
-- The Maven executable `mvn` to be in your $PATH
-- The xmllint command line utility
+Before running, make sure you have the required [external dependencies](../maven/README.md#external-dependencies).

 ### Installing Maven Artifacts into the local Maven Repository